ljdj01/picoComputer_CPU/README.md

 # picoComputer_CPU
 Verilog implementation of CPU for picoComputer architecture.

-More about PicoComputer you can find here: http://messylab.com/pico/
+More about picoComputer you can find here: http://messylab.com/pico/